WheteThunger/VehicleDeployedLocks/README.md

 #### OnItemDeployed

 This is an Oxide hook that is normally called when deploying a lock or other deployable.
-To allow for compatibility with other plugins, this plugin calls this hook whenever a code lock is deployed to a vehicle for a player.
+To allow for compatibility with other plugins, this plugin calls this hook whenever a code lock is deployed onto a vehicle for a player.

 ```csharp
 void OnItemDeployed(Deployer deployer, BaseEntity entity, BaseLock baseLock)